-Thün's academic research and creative practice has been highly awarded, published and exhibited widely.
-Awards include two R&D Awards from Architecture Magazine (2010, 2016), a Journal of Architectural Education Best Design as Research Article (2013), the Architizer A+ Award Program’s Architecture + Sound Jury Award (2013), an ACSA Faculty Design Award (2012, 2014), a Royal Architectural Institute of Canada Award of Excellence for Innovation in The Practice of Architecture (2011), a Special Jury Prize from EcoStructure Magazine (2011), the Professional Prix de Rome in Architecture from the Canada Council for the Arts (2009-2010), a Young Architects Forum Award from the Architecture League of New York (2008), and a Canadian Architect Award of Excellence (2005).
-Critical writing and projects have been published in OASE Journal, International Journal of Architectural Computing, Leonardo, Volume, [bracket], MONU, New Geographies Journal, Journal of Architectural Education, and in book volumes published by MIT Press, Routledge, Taylor and Francis, Princeton Architectural Press and Jovis Verlag.
+Thün's creative practice has been exhibited widely.
+Honors include two R&D Awards from Architecture Magazine (2010, 2016), a Journal of Architectural Education Best Design as Research Article (2013), the Architizer A+ Award Program’s Architecture + Sound Jury Award (2013), an Association of Collegiate Schools of Architecture Faculty Design Award (2012, 2014), and a Royal Architectural Institute of Canada Award of Excellence for Innovation in the Practice of Architecture (2011), among others.
+His research has been published in OASE Journal, International Journal of Architectural Computing, Leonardo, Volume, [bracket], MONU, New Geographies Journal, and Journal of Architectural Education.